anmaurya001/chat-to-3d/README.md

 # get into wsl shell and navigate to the repo
 Wsl -d NVIDIA-Workbench -u root
 cd chat-to-3d

+# Build with default settings
 podman build -t chat-to-3d-app .

+# Or force a rebuild by providing a unique value for FORCE_REBUILD
+podman build --build-arg FORCE_REBUILD=$(date +%s) -t chat-to-3d-app .
 ```